 3. How do I clean wood decks without harm?

-Use low pressure with the grain, avoid narrow nozzles, and use wood-safe cleaners.
+Use low pressure with the grain, avoid narrow nozzles, and use wood-safe cle

 4. Is roof pressure cleaning a good idea?